German language: High Franconian

 The High Franconian dialects are transitional dialects between Central and Upper German.
 They consist of the East and South Franconian dialects.

-The East Franconian dialect branch is one of the most spoken dialect branches in Germany.
-These dialects are spoken in the region of Franconia and in the central parts of Saxon Vogtland.
-Franconia consists of the Bavarian districts of Upper, Middle, and Lower Franconia, the region of South Thuringia (Thuringia), and the eastern parts of the region of Heilbronn-Franken (Tauber Franconia and Hohenlohe) in Baden-Württemberg.
+East Franconian

-The major cities in the East Franconian area are Nuremberg and Würzburg.
+The East Franconian dialects are spoken in the region of Franconia.
+Franconia consists of the Bavarian districts of Upper, Middle, and Lower Franconia, the region of South Thuringia (those parts of Thuringia south of the Thuringian Forest), and the eastern parts of the region of Heilbronn-Franken (Tauber Franconia and Hohenlohe) in northeastern Baden-Württemberg.
+East Franconian is also spoken in most parts of Saxon Vogtland (in the Vogtland District around Plauen, Reichenbach im Vogtland, Auerbach/Vogtl., Oelsnitz/Vogtl. and Klingenthal).
+East Franconian is colloquially referred to as "Fränkisch" (Franconian) in Franconia (including Bavarian Vogtland), and as "Vogtländisch" (Vogtlandian) in Saxon Vogtland.